adjust/dev-docs/docs/react-native/recording/events.md

 ## Add a callback identifier

-You can add a custom string identifier to each event you want to measure.
+You can add a custom string identifier to each event you want to record.
 The Adjust server can report on this identifier in event callbacks.
-This enables you to keep track of which events have been successfully measured.
+This enables you to keep track of which events have been successfully recorded.

 Set up this identifier by calling the {code}`setCallbackId` method with your ID as a **string** argument.